 Whether your kids are back to school in the classroom, out of the classroom or both, you’re probably knee-deep in calendars and shifting priorities as the new school year begins.
 But don’t forget about checking in on their health — especially their eyes.

-If you notice crossed eyes, lazy eyes, or drooping of the eyelid, Dr. Singh recommends you should definitely have your child evaluated by their ophthalmologist.
-These may indicate other health problems, so you’ll want to rule those out with an exam, he emphasizes.
+If you notice crossed or wandering eyes or drooping of the eyelid, Dr. Babiuch recommends you should definitely have your child evaluated by an eye doctor.
+“These may indicate other eye problems that can affect their vision development, so you’ll want to rule those out with an exam,” she emphasizes.

 Can kids wear contact lenses?

-When they’re active, there tends to be many points of focus around them in their field of vision so it’s important their eyes are processing the ever-changing environment in the right way (on a team field, for example) — for their own safety.
+When they’re active, there tend to be many points of focus around them in their field of vision so it’s important their eyes are processing the ever-changing environment in the right way (on a team field, for example) — for their own safety.
 Especially they’re using gear, balls or other equipment.

 “Remember when it comes to your child’s eyes, being proactive is important, Dr. Babiuch says.
 “Look out for signs of vision trouble, but there is usually no need to schedule an exam with an eye doctor unless school or primary care screenings come back with unfavorable results.”